sonertari/SSLproxy/README.md

 - Connections from users in PassUsers, if defined, are simply passed through to their original destinations.
 SSLproxy engages the Passthrough mode for that purpose.
-- if both DivertUsers and PassUsers are defined, users not listed in either of the lists are blocked.
+- If both DivertUsers and PassUsers are defined, users not listed in either of the lists are blocked.
 SSLproxy simply terminates their connections.
 - If *no* DivertUsers list is defined, only users *not* listed in PassUsers are diverted to listening programs.